A Travel Price Comparison for Families, Couples, and Backpackers Bucharest vs. Vienna for Old Town, Couples, Attractions, and Food

 Which is Bigger, Bucharest or Vienna?

-Bucharest is bigger, and its population is about 11% larger than the population of Vienna.
-When comparing the population of Bucharest vs. Vienna, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Bucharest has a larger population, and is about 11% larger than the population of Vienna.
+When comparing the sizes of Bucharest and Vienna, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Bucharest or Vienna?